 - Project GO

-Study abroad is an important part of undergraduate education in an increasingly globalized world.
+Study abroad is an important part of undergraduate education in our increasingly interconnected world.
 Students majoring in the sciences have a number of options to choose from.

 Psychology majors have studied abroad in England, Denmark, Australia, and Spain, as well as other areas of the world.
 Semester, academic year, and summer opportunities are available.